lucasbuschlinger/BachelorPraktikum/plugins/de/opendiabetes/vault/plugin/exporter/sourcecode/help.md

-# SourcecodeExporter
+# SourceCodeExporter
 ver 0.0.1
 Classification: Exporter

 Overview
 -----
-The SourcecodeExporter is an exporter plugin which exports data from the database to the original source code.
+The SourceCodeExporter is an exporter plugin which exports data from the database to the original source code.

 Data example
 -----

 Configuration
 -----
-The SourcecodeExporter plugin offers the following configuration options:
+The SourceCodeExporter plugin offers the following configuration options:

 | key  | value | description | required |
 | ------------- | ------------- |  ------------- | ------------- |